The Musée du Quai Branly – Jacques Chirac

 The temporary exhibitions at the quai Branly offer a highly original perspective on the cultures that make up their themes.
 They are offset against contemporary Western civilization to make them more familiar and accessible, while preserving the mystical aspect that makes them endlessly fascinating.

-Evening openings until 9pm on Thursday, Friday and Saturday (ticket desks close at 8pm)
+Evening openings until 10pm on Thursday (ticket desks close at 8pm)

 Closed on 25 December and 1 May

 Garden opening times: from 9.15am to 7.30pm from Tuesday to Sunday and from 9.15am to 10.15pm on Thursday, Friday and Saturday.